avaccari/csci0202archlinux/README.md

 ## Issues
 ### macOS Mojave 10.14.6
 - Running in docker currently prevents *gdb* from disabling address space randomization.
 This is problematic for some of the problem sets in computer architecture.
 The *seccomp* can be changed in the docker *run* command (--security-opt seccomp=unconfined) but if would be nice if this could be changed when building the image ([ref](https://stackoverflow.com/questions/35860527/warning-error-disabling-address-space-randomization-operation-not-permitted)).
+- Starting with v3.0.0 of Docker desktop, an error is reported when trying to share folders between host and container.
+The current workaround is to disable the gRPC FUSE under experimental options ([ref](https://github.com/docker/for-mac/issues/5115)).